 - (a) Metal IBCs: no loss of contents; - (b) Flexible IBCs: no loss of contents.
 A slight discharge, e.g. from closures or stitch holes, upon impact shall not be considered to be a failure of the IBC provided that no further leakage occurs after the IBC has been raised clear of the ground; - (c) Rigid plastics, composite, fibreboard and wooden IBCs: no loss of contents.
-A slight discharge from a closure upon impact shall not be considered to be a failure of the IBC provided that no further leakage occurs.
+A slight discharge from a closure upon impact shall not be considered to be a failure of the IBC provided that no further leakage occurs; - (d) All IBCs: no damage which renders the IBC unsafe to be transported for salvage or for disposal, and no loss of contents.
+In addition, the IBC shall be capable of being lifted by an appropriate means until clear of the floor for five minutes.